Skip to content

 Dancing and skating

 Dancing has been a central part of Christmas celebrations for centuries.
 Owners of country houses would engage live musicians to accompany set dances.
 Charles Paget Wade, former owner of Snowshill, Gloucestershire described the ‘rare adventure of a drive by night in the carriage’ to a Christmas dancing party.
-Country houses like Lyme Park invited guests to skate when their lakes froze over.
+Country houses like Lyme Park in Cheshire invited guests to skate when their lakes froze over.

 Seventeenth century Christmas food display on the table in the kitchen at Ham House in London, with traditional decorations and candles.

-17th century Christmas food display in the Kitchen at Ham House, London | © National Trust Images/Chris Davies
+17th-century Christmas food display in the Kitchen at Ham House, London | © National Trust Images/Chris Davies

 Food and feasting at Christmas